 Husband and I limped along but eventually everything was in freefall – years of emotional abuse and violent episodes came crashing down on all the love, happiness and compassion we had so carefully built, and we entered a dark place from which we could never return together.

 We separated along with the next cancer recurrence less than a year later.
 I started the kind of aggressive chemotherapy that turns your mind and body into a slug, and by the end of it the accumulated side effects of thirty-odd years of cancer treatments left me with only a shadow of the she I had been.
-And all the while the waves of a broken marriage pounded relentlessly as we tried to navigate his battle with alcoholism, severe clinical depression, suicide attempts, hospitalisation and the terrible foul blackness that goes with it for the next two years.
+And all the while the waves of a broken marriage pounded relentlessly as we tried to navigate his battle with alcohol, severe clinical depression, suicide attempts, hospitalisation and the terrible foul blackness that goes with it for the next two years.

 The world class survivor business is bloody hard work…